robustness-gym/robustness-gym/CONTRIBUTING.md

    too!
 So everyone can see the changes in the Pull request, work in your local branch and push the changes to your fork.
 They will automatically appear in the pull request.

-8. We follow a one-commit-per-PR policy.
-Before your PR can be merged, you will have to `git rebase` to squash your changes into a single commit.

 ### Checklist